iamehran/AnalogClock/README.md

 # AnalogClock
-This Project is made of HTML, CS and JavaScript.
+This Project is made of HTML, CSS and JavaScript.